 - Safety equipment: fire extinguisher, fire blanket, carbon monoxide monitor, smoke alarm, First Aid kit.

 Step through the stable doors into the spacious, fully equipped kitchen with its impressively high, vaulted ceiling, original beams, flagstone floor and country cottage kitchen units.
 The kitchen is dual aspect, looking out over the garden on each side and has a side door leading out to the garden and patio, making it easy to carry food outside for outdoor dining.
 An antique wooden table sits at the centre of the kitchen and comfortably seats 6 (the dining room is used for main meals and seats 8).
-The kitchen is equipped with a large, U.S.-style fridge-freezer, dishwasher, hob, oven and microwave.
-(Please note the Stanley Aga is only used for heating purposes, not for cooking.)
+The kitchen is equipped with a large, U.S.-style fridge-freezer, dishwasher, new Rangemaster cooker, hob, oven and microwave.

 Continue up two stone steps to the inner hallway and into: